LLark: A Multimodal Instruction-Following Language Model for Music: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work introduced \modelname{}, a multimodal foundation model for music using a novel data augmentation strategy, multimodal instruction-tuning dataset, and a generative audio encoder.
+\modelname{} is a multimodal model for music using a novel data augmentation strategy, multimodal instruction-tuning dataset, and a generative audio encoder.
 Our evaluations demonstrate \modelname{}'s music understanding, captioning, and reasoning capabilities at a level of quality unseen so far from a single model.

 Our study points to several directions for future work.
 First, our ablation studies point toward gains from improving both the audio encoder and language model, which are substantially larger than the gains from scaling training data.
-Future work improving these parts would offer improved multimodal capabilities.
-Second, our study emphasizes the importance of adding rich musical annotations to multimodal training data.
-We encourage future audio modeling efforts to incorporate musical annotations even beyond those used in this work.
+Future work improving these modules (including via scaling) could offer improved multimodal capabilities.
+Second, our study emphasizes the importance of adding rich musical annotations to training data.
+Incorporating future improvements in the feature annotation models used would increase the underlying quality of the training data, which would likely lead to improved performance on these tasks (key, tempo, etc.).
+We also encourage future efforts to incorporate musical annotations beyond those used in this work.
 Finally, we note the lack of, and need for, high-quality benchmarks for many musical tasks, including those addressed in this work.
-Many tasks require high-quality data that is expensive and time-consuming to collect (genre, chord labeling and harmonic analysis, captioning, reasoning).
+High-quality evaluation data for music tasks is expensive and time-consuming to collect (genre, chord labeling, captioning, reasoning).
 We encourage the field to continue development of such benchmarks and to utilize them to measure future progress, as high-quality evaluation is critical to achieving robust and reliable gains in ML/AI research \citep{liao2021we}.